Lighty is a PostgreSQL database monitoring and performance monitoring software.

-The control panel shows in real time the activity and the statistics of the database .
+The control panel shows in real time the database activity and statistics.

-It is organized as a dashboard allowing you to customize the layout.
+It is organized as a dashboard in which you can customize the layout.

-The "Reports" tab allows you to explore the statistics of your database.
-These reports are distributed by category and subcategory for simplicity.
+The "Reports" tab allows you to explore your database statistics.
+For simplicity, these reports are classified by category and subcategory.

 |Physical Design||Tablespace size...|

 |DB Statistics||dba_cache_hit_ratio, dba_taille_objets, dba_taille_bytea, dba_fragmentation_table, dba_dependances_fk...|

 |SQLs||pg_stat_statements, top queries, running...|